Comparison Preset

 Strengths

-• +Tool-agnostic, facilitating the use of tools from MCP servers, LangChain, or Hugging Face Spaces.
+• +Agnostic to tool sources, allowing integration from MCP servers, LangChain, or Hugging Face Spaces.

 Weaknesses